Plandroid Help Documentation

 You Can Analyse Loads and Airflows

-The Toggle Zones Table toolbar button (Toggle zones table) can be used to analyse your design by solving for the resultant air flow, and then displaying a table of all the load zones in your design.
+The Toggle Zones Table toolbar button (Toggle zones table) can be used to analyse your design.
+Each design mode has its own table display customised to that mode.
+For the air conditioning modes, the results are displayed by solving for the resultant air flow, and then displaying a table of all the load zones in your design.
 The table also displays the results of the flow analysis of your design, comparing the required air with the actual supplied air in each zone.
 This lets you see immediately if your design is adequate for the given loads.
+This also includes airflows between different levels through Penetrations.

 The Load Zones table